Hoover Historical Center

 The Hoover Historical Center is the Victorian boyhood home of Hoover Company founder, William H. Hoover.
 The Center is located inside Walsh University's Hoover Park in North Canton (originally called New Berlin) on original Hoover family farmland.
 Guided tours begin in a modest 1840s building that served as home for the Hoover family in 1852 until they constructed their farmhouse in 1853.
 The story of the Hoover legacy unfolds in the Victorian Italianate-style farmhouse.
 Amid elegant Victorian décor, the "Sweeping Changes" chronological display provides a walk down memory lane.

 Antique manual vacuums, the first 1908 Hoover, vintage ads, products produced by Hoover for World War II, Hoover family furnishings and various ladies' fashions provide diversity for all interests.
 Among the interactives on the tour is a push-button to activate a recording of Hoover salesmen singing, "All The Dirt, All The Grit," the Company theme song of the 1920s and '30s.
-Interactives include use of manual vacuums from the early 1900s; a WWII helmet liner and metal helmet; a record player with a record of 1950s Hoover advertising; the 1956 Hoover Constellation canister which rode on a cushion of air; and current Hoover products.
-Historical videos/dvds are available for viewing.
+In addition, visitors can use a reproduction of a manual 1910 sweeper, turn on a Hoover canister that floats on a cushion of air, and attach a Hoover hand-held vacuum to a portable wall.
+Historical videos/DVDs are available for viewing.

 Grounds are complemented with beautiful award-winning gardens tended by volunteer members of The Herb Society at the Hoover Historical Center.